OWASP/www-chapter-cologne/tab_pastevents.md

 Slides - [OWASP Stammtisch #48 - Sicherheit in der Software Supply-Chain](slides/OWASP-Cologne-48-Sicherheit-in-der-Software-Supply-Chain.pdf)

 ## 47. Cologne OWASP Stammtisch  2025.07.24

-The talk will be followed by the opportunity to share your authentication war stories.

 ### The Evolving Threat Landscape of OAuth: Securing the Backbone of Modern Authentication - Daniel Fett

 OAuth 2.0 is everywhere.
 It’s the foundation of secure delegated access on the web, powering everything from social logins to financial APIs and identity verification systems.
 It enables seamless user experiences and federated authentication through OpenID Connect, while also playing a growing role in emerging technologies like digital wallets.
 But with great adoption comes great responsibility—and, unfortunately, great risk.